-Luckily there are certain “hacks” that can not only help individuals get motivated, but entire teams; especially call center customer service teams since they’re pivotal in establishing and maintaining customer satisfaction.
-Like any department, the more motivated a customer service team is, the more likely they are to exceed expectations, and make a positive impact on customers, colleagues, and the company at large.
+There are ways to motivate call center employees and entire teams of agents, who are pivotal in establishing and maintaining customer satisfaction.
+The more motivated a customer service team is, the more likely they are to positively impact customers, colleagues, and the company at large.

 Foster Friendly Competition Through Creativity

-For example, one of the best ways to get team members to buy into a customer service department’s goals and vision is by encouraging them to be creative – a culture where employees are encouraged to actively put ideas forward and to think outside the box.
-This creative energy will naturally develop into healthy competition among other teams and individuals, which will spark further innovation, ideas, and initiatives – this will in-turn improve customer service and satisfaction, and help a company’s business grow.
+For example, one of the best ways to get team members to buy into a customer service department’s goals and vision is by encouraging them to be creative.
+Create a company culture where employees are encouraged to put ideas forward and think outside the box.
+This creative energy will naturally develop into healthy competition among other teams and individuals, which will spark further innovation, ideas, and initiatives, improving customer satisfaction and the overall customer experience.

 Empower Teams to Make Their Own Decisions

 We’re often far more motivated about anything when we have a sense of ownership in the idea.
-I’m far less likely to want to lose weight if I feel like someone else is forcing me, versus wanting it for myself.
-When it comes to customer service teams, make sure reps are encouraged and empowered to not only have a say when it comes to decisions coming from management, but also to contribute their own ideas and then run with them.
+I’m far less likely to want to lose weight if I feel like someone else is forcing me versus wanting it for myself.
+When it comes to customer service teams, make sure reps are encouraged and empowered to have a say when it comes to decisions coming from management and contribute their ideas and then run with them.

-For example, if a call center rep creates a special discount offer that they believe will help drive continued loyalty, or if they develop a referral program, give them the creative space to take initiative and try new things within their current role.
+For example, if a call center rep creates a special discount offer they believe will help drive continued loyalty, give them the creative space to try that new thing within their current role.

-By empowering your customer service reps you will get them more engaged and motivated.
+Empowering your customer service reps will get them more engaged and motivated.
 And, if you want to motivate and encourage them further, get involved!
 Managers and supervisors should get their hands dirty by implementing some of the initiatives started by customer service reps.
-Not only will this provide you with deeper insights into programs and processes, but it will allow your team members to see that you value their input, which will only make them feel more appreciated and motivated for the future.
+That will provide you with deeper insights into programs and processes and allow your team members to see that you value their input, making them feel more appreciated and motivated for the future.

-By appreciating customer service team members, giving them the freedom and flexibility to get creative and contribute their own ideas, and by getting involved in their initiatives, you’ll have call center teams that will be motivated to deliver the very best in customer service.
+By appreciating customer service team members, giving them the freedom and flexibility to get creative and contribute their ideas, and getting involved in their initiatives, you’ll have employees that are motivated to deliver the very best in customer service.
 The growing sales and customer satisfaction numbers are sure to reflect that.